 The Local Authority expects schools to apply for a penalty notice following an unauthorised term time holiday within two weeks after the pupil’s return to school following the unauthorised holiday.
 It is the Education Welfare Service Legal Intervention Panel who will make the decision on whether to issue a penalty notice, based on the evidence supplied by the school.
-See the following link for more information: Attendance Policy
+See the following link for more information: pdf Attendance Policy (724 KB)

 Every half day absence has to be classified by the school (not by parents) as either AUTHORISED or UNAUTHORISED.
 This is why information about the cause of each absence is always required, preferably in writing to the school.
 Authorised absences are mornings or afternoons away from school for a reason such as genuine illness or other unavoidable causes.
 Unauthorised absences are those which the school does not consider reasonable and for which an unauthorised mark has been given.
 These include parents keeping children off school unnecessarily, absences which have never been properly explained and children who arrive at school too late to get a mark.
 Parents need to consider, carefully, whether a child’s illness is significant enough to warrant staying away from school.
 Some guidance is set out in the following leaflets and also in the link to Public Health England (under our useful links tab): pdf Absence Leaflet pdf and Winter illnesses Guide